There are now 3 possible online modes for units:

 - Unit rules

-equivalent; a Pass in the Primary examinations of the Royal Australasian College of Dental Surgeons; and at least two years' full-time equivalent experience in general dental practice.
+- Bachelor of Dental Science of the University of Western Australia or equivalent and a Pass in the Primary examinations of the Royal Australasian College of Dental Surgeons and at least two years' full-time equivalent experience in general dental practice.

 - Students are required to be registered with the Dental Board of Australia for the duration of the Doctor of Clinical Dentistry (90840).